Liberia: NIR Boss Stresses Significance of Biometric Enrollment in MRU

-Mr. Nagbe said biometric enrollment of citizens would help minimize financial burden on member states in several areas including national censors, voters' registration and the proper identification of citizens as they transact businesses across borders in the sub-region.
+Hon.
+Nagbe said biometric enrollment of citizens would help minimize financial burden on member states in several areas including national census, voters' registration and the proper identification of citizens as they transact businesses across borders in the sub-region.

-"For example", Hon Nagbe said, "a report from the Government of South Africa indicates that since the country launched a robust and high-coverage civil registration and ID system for elections, it has generated an estimated saving of USD 314 million over its three election cycles from 2000 through 2014."
+"For example", Hon Nagbe said, "a report from the Government of South Africa indicates that since the country launched a robust and high-coverage civil registration and ID system for elections, it has generated an estimated saving of US$314 million over its three election cycles from 2000 through 2014."

 The Executive Director of the national registry made the remarks on Wednesday February 19, 2020 when a delegation of the Mano River Union (MRU) visited the facilities of Liberia's National Identification Registry in Monrovia.